Partial differential equation: Linear and nonlinear equations

 In a quasilinear PDE the highest order derivatives likewise appear only as linear terms, but with coefficients possibly functions of the unknown and lower-order derivatives:

 Many of the fundamental PDEs in physics are quasilinear, such as the Einstein equations of general relativity and the Navier–Stokes equations describing fluid motion.

 A PDE without any linearity properties is called fully nonlinear, and possesses nonlinearities on one or more of the highest-order derivatives.
 An example is the Monge–Ampère equation, which arises in differential geometry.

-Linear equations of second order

-Elliptic, parabolic, and hyperbolic partial differential equations of order two have been widely studied since the beginning of the twentieth century.
-However, there are many other important types of PDE, including the Korteweg–de Vries equation.
-There are also hybrids such as the Euler–Tricomi equation, which vary from elliptic to hyperbolic for different regions of the domain.
-There are also important extensions of these basic types to higher-order PDE, but such knowledge is more specialized.